-6.241The Council's heritage officer notes that the site is located within Retford Station and West Fields Conservation Area and that significant negative effects could occur as a result of development.
+- 6.227The Council's heritage officer notes that the site is located within Retford Station and West Fields Conservation Area and that significant negative effects could occur as a result of development.
 However, it is noted that development could also facilitate improvements to this part of the Conservation Area.
 The Council's archaeology officer notes that no known archaeological assets are present within the site.
 The policy requires that the development should be an appropriate scale, layout, form and materials as to respect the character of the surrounding area and the significance and setting of affected heritage assets.
 Proposals for the site should be supported by a heritage statement and archaeological desk based assessment and/or field evaluation.
 As such, the potential significant negative effect identified in relation to SA objective 13: cultural heritage is combined with a minor positive effect.
-The overall effect is currently uncertain depending on detailed development proposals.

-6.242The Station Road site is within the urban area of Retford and its development would not lead to the loss of landscape features or the redevelopment of derelict land.
+The overall effect is currently uncertain depending on detailed development proposals. - 6.228The Station Road site is within the urban area of Retford and its development would not lead to the loss of landscape features or the redevelopment of derelict land.
 The policy requires sensitive design and location of buildings, as well as an appropriate scale, layout, form and materials which respects the surrounding character.
 As such, a minor positive effect is likely in relation to SA objective 14: landscape and townscape, however this will remain uncertain until detailed proposals for the site come forward at the planning application stage.

-Policy 27: Site HS12: Ordsall South, Retford
+Policy 27: Site HS13: Ordsall South, Retford

-6.243The policy proposes to allocate land at Ordsall South, Retford for approximately 800 new dwellings during the plan period and a further 450 dwellings thereafter.
-The site is in excess of 500m of any statutory international or national designations, and more than 100m from any locally designated sites, however the sites are entirely within the 5 km buffer around the Sherwood Forest ppSPA.
+6.229The policy proposes to allocate land at Ordsall South, Retford for approximately 890 new dwellings during the plan period and a further 360 dwellings thereafter.
+The site is in excess of 500m of any statutory international or national designations, and more than 100m from any locally designated sites, however the sites are entirely within the 5km buffer around the Sherwood Forest ppSPA.
 In addition, part of the site is adjacent to the Retford Golf Course Local Wildlife Site, and therefore it may be impacted by development.
-The policy states that the development will incorporate new multifunctional green/blue infrastructure, including a 23ha country park and community woodland, and landscape and green buffers near the edges of the site.
+The policy states that the development will incorporate new multifunctional green/blue infrastructure, including a 23ha country park and landscape and green buffers near the edges of the site.
 This may provide benefits to biodiversity by providing new habitats and increased connectivity of the ecological network both within the site and to areas beyond the boundary.
 As such, a potential but uncertain minor positive effect is likely overall in relation to SA objective 1: biodiversity.

-6.244The Ordsall South site will provide approximately 800 new dwellings over the plan period (with an additional 450 dwellings in the longer term) which will contribute to meeting the housing need within the District, and the policy requires that the site includes a mix of housing types, sizes and tenures, to meet local needs.
-It also requires all housin to meet Regulations standard M4(2) including sheltered courts for older people, 5% wheelchair standard housing, extra care accommodation, and serviced plots for self-build and custom homes are delivered.
+6.230The Ordsall South site will provide approximately 890 new dwellings over the plan period (with an additional 360 dwellings in the longer term) which will contribute to meeting the housing need within the District, and the policy requires that the site includes a mix of housing types, sizes and tenures, to meet local needs.
+It also requires affordable housing, sheltered housing courts for older people, extra care accommodation, and serviced plots for self-build and custom homes to be delivered as well as 5% of dwellings to be designed to Building Regulations standard M4(3) to be accessible to those in wheelchairs.
 As such, a significant positive effect is likely in relation to SA objective 2: housing.
 A portion of the site is within 800m of a major employment site, which may provide new residents with nearby employment opportunities.
 The remainder of the site is beyond 800m from a major employment site.
 The policy outlines that a local centre should be incorporated into the development, which may provide some employment opportunities.
 As such, a minor positive effect is likely in relation to SA objective 3: economy and skills.